ritikgarg655/CodeForce/README.md

 # CodeForce
-This repository contains codeforce practice code.
+This repository contains codeforce practice and contest solution code.